vinuc49/Hoysala-village-restaurant/README.md

 * **Starters**
 ![Starters section image](assets/readme-images/starters-image.PNG)

-    - The section contains an image to illustrate the respective indian food starters and a short text with an name of the that starters.
+    - The section contains an image to illustrate the respective indian food starters and a short text with an name of that starters.

 * **Main course**

   ![Main course section image](assets/readme-images/main-course.PNG)

-    - The section contains an image to illustrate the respective indian main course food  and a short text with an name of the that food.
+    - The section contains an image to illustrate the respective indian main course food  and a short text with an name of that food.

 ### Book Now Page